zammad/zammad-documentation/install/univention/running-console-commands-on-univention.rst

   docker exec -i "{Container-ID}" rails c

-..
-Note:: Please replace ``{Container-ID}`` in the above commands by the ID the first command returns.
+.. note:: Please replace ``{Container-ID}`` in the above commands by the ID the first command returns.
   Replace ``{COMMAND}`` by any rails command Zammad supports.